adamsilver/fdpb/05-Inbox-Management.md

 In this chapter, we're going to make sure list management is easy, accessible and scalable.
 My sister loves pen and paper, but I hope that she may one day be converted to a digitally managed list.

+On the web there are several elements that represent lists:

+- tabular data (`<table>`)
-On the web there are many types of list: tabular data (`<table>`), description lists (which used to be called definition lists) (`<dl>`), unordered lists (`<ul>`) and ordered lists (`ol`).
+- description lists (which used to be called definition lists) (`<dl>`)
+- unordered lists (`<ul>`)
+- ordered lists (`ol`).

-We can't discuss the merit of each until orientate ourselves around a  specific problem that needs solving.
-We'll design an inbox.
-The aim of course is to achieve a zen-like state of Inbox Zero.
+We can't discuss the merit of these until we orientate ourselves around a  specific problem that needs solving.
+To do this, we'll design an inbox.
+The aim of course is to achieve a zen-like state of Inbox Zero[^].

 To get to Inbox Zero our UI must enable users to delete, archive and mark  spam.
-But not individually.
+But not one at a time.
 In bulk.

 Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists.